kud04rk/OpenboxInstall/README.md

 <details>
   <summary><strong>Audio</strong></summary>
   - Currently the script uses pulse audio.
-Pipe will be implemented in the near future.
+Pipewire will be implemented in the near future.
+  - Pulse effects are also installe as a flatpak for cusotmization
   - Spotify is used as the default Music player

 </details>